UCC-CE-iTinAEC/osp-scraper/README.md

 seed URL on each line, and fires of Celery crawl tasks.
 If the path component ends with a `/` it will be used-as is; otherwise the final path component is assumed to be a filename and will be dropped.

+The `edu_repo_crawler.py` works with the Google spreadsheet: "USA EDU Repo"